 CovidImpact aims to reduce financial impact of pandemic on small businesses

-Stay acutely informed and prepared during economic downturns.
+Solution designed to help businesses stay informed and prepared during economic downturns

 From the mom-and-pop bakery down the street, to the tech start-up looking to change the world, each small business has its own unique story, with one common chapter.
 This common chapter is the COVID-19 pandemic, a force that has quickly battered the economy and all businesses within it.
 As big businesses continue to endure the leaks in their revenue with shifts in portfolio and resource allocations, small businesses suffer an accelerated declination, and yearn for guidance tailored to their situation that can potentially reduce the onslaught of financial blows from COVID-19.

 Enter CovidImpact, a smart, digital, small business care bundle created by a team of impassioned technologists from Canada, Kazakhstan, Bangladesh, and Mexico, with the goal of reducing the financial impact of COVID-19 on small businesses.
 The team of University of British Columbia graduates includes Ali Serag El-din, Alberto Cevallos, Salman Alam, Bolat Khojayev, and Talshyn Bolatova.

 About the solution

 CovidImpact harnesses the power of IBM® Watson™ Tone Analyzer and the IBM ILOG CPLEX to provide a predictive assessment that forecasts risk levels for a business and curates personalized programs and tips to reduce oncoming financial threats.
 Additionally, CovidImpact also projects smart news, a real-time list of sentiment analysis-parsed news articles relevant to small business owners from all major outlets.
 Instead of scouring various news sources and articles to find relevant guidance and societal trends, the smart news function delivers information to each business for quick, pertinent insights.